AlecAivazis/graphql-over-kafka/_sources/intro/connecting_services.txt

     # external imports
     from nautilus import ConnectionService
-    # local imports
-    from recipes import service as recipeService
-    from ingredients import service ingredientService

     class ServiceConfig:
-        database_url = 'sqlite:///connections.db'
+        database_url = 'sqlite:///commentConnections.db'

-    class RecipeIngredientConnectionService(ConnectionService):
+    class Comments(ConnectionService):
-        services = [recipeService, ingredientService]
+        from_service = ('Recipe',)
+        to_service = ('Ingredient',)

         config = ServiceConfig

+Create the database for the two services and add some more dummy entries.
+Make sure the two id's entered into the connection database correspond to actual entries in the appropriate database.
 Again, you can run the service and check out the various endpoints.